juanfonsecasolis-gorillalogic/SelfHealingLocatorsDemo/README.md

 | [Site #2](demo-site/form-button-label2.html) | `\\input[@placeholder="Message"]`           | `\\a[@id='pusher']` |
 | [Site #3](demo-site/form-button-label3.html) | `\\input[@placeholder="Enter some text"]`   | `\\button[@id='changer']` |

-**Results.** As shown by table 3, Healenium was the only solution that worked solving the self-proposed scenarios.
+**Results.** As shown by table 3, Healenium is the solution with the highest passrate and the only one that passed their own scenarios.

 Table 3.
 Results.